MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-governance.md

 ## Staffing and accountability

 The organizational structure for data governance varies substantially between organizations.
-In larger organizations there may be a data governance office with dedicated staff.
+In larger organizations there might be a data governance office with dedicated staff.
 Some organizations have a data governance board, council, or steering committee with assigned members coming from different business units.
-Depending on the extent of the data governance body within the organization, there may be an executive team separate from a functional team of people.
+Depending on the extent of the data governance body within the organization, there could be an executive team separate from a functional team of people.

 > [!IMPORTANT]
 > Regardless of how the governance body is structured, it's important that there's a person or group with sufficient influence over data governance decisions.
 This person should have authority to enforce those decisions across organizational boundaries.